Cwagne17/Technical_Interview_2020/DEVLOG.md

 Oct 5, 2020 -
   Since Saturday Oct 5th, I have been working to familiarize my self with the terminology to complete this technical project.
-It was information overload at first, I am unfamiliar with what a REST Api is and how the different files in take home project work together.
-After some research reading Node documentation, and Express documentation as well as a few youtube videos, I have a better understanding of what I am trying to build.
+It was information overload at first, I am unfamiliar with what a REST Api is and how the different files in the take home project work together.
+After some checking out some documentation as well as a few youtube videos, I have a better understanding of what I am trying to build.
 Right now the goal is to begin building the back end of the application.
-I am not familiar wtih JS so stack overflow is going to be my friend.
+I am not familiar wtih JS so stack overflow is going to be a helpful tool.

 Oct 15th, 2020 -
  I have a good understanding of how the .js, and .json files communicate.